Printed on November 13, 2018, 12:22 am

 - If the proposed position or organizational change is submitted as part of the proposed operating budget or October 31 revision, it should be identified, justified, and documented, but separate approval is not required.

-- The colleges of applied technology follow the same basic procedure as outlined above; however, the director shall submit the recommended change and justification on TBR TCAT Form D-1 to the Vice Chancellor for Colleges of Applied Technology.
+- The colleges of applied technology follow the same basic procedure as outlined above; however, the president shall submit the recommended change and justification on TBR TCAT Form D-1 to the Chancellor.

 - Required Forms for Implementation of Procedures for Approvals